 - Teeth straightening for adults can boost self-esteem.

 For some people, braces aren’t an option until adulthood.
 Between tax returns and Flexible Spending Accounts (FSA), it may be easier to budget for braces as a working adult.

-How Are Adult Braces Different from Adolescent Braces?
+Do Adult Braces Cost More Than Adolescent Braces?